-The most frequent question we get is what makes your epoxy floor coatings better than garage floor paint from home improvement centers.
+The most frequent question we get is what makes your epoxy floor coatings better than all the other garage floor coatings.
 The short and simple answer is in the two images below.
 Our product quality is far superior to any other epoxy paint on the market!
-On the left side of each image is our epoxy coting and on the right is a typical store bought water based or Cycloaliphatic epoxy.
-The image on the right would be the same for any epoxy under 10 Mils thick or any epoxy without a topcoat.
-Other epoxies would require you to purchase multiples of their kits to come even close to covering your floor properly because they should mostly only be used as primers.
+On the left side of each image is our epoxy coating and on the right is a typical store bought water based, low solids, polyureas or Cycloaliphatic epoxy.
+These typical type epoxy coatings will require you to purchase multiples of their kits to come even close to covering your floor properly because they should mostly only be used as primers.
 Just take one look at the cinder block, the left side is our Armor Chip Garage Epoxy and on the right is a top name brand epoxy.
 The difference in finishes with one coat is startling.
 Which means you'll be spending a lot more TIME & MONEY to get the same level of finish as our garage floor coatings and the worst part is you'll still end up with a lower quality epoxy that won't last.
 See the link to the EPOXY COMPARISON CHART at the bottom of this page to see the true equivalent prices of other brands when compared to ours.
 If you are going to epoxy paint your floor you need to read this whole page, then the How To Prep & Paint Your Floor page.
 These are must reads if you plan on doing your floor only once.